In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Taxes can greatly affect investment returns, so ask how your advisor will minimize tax liabilities when structuring your portfolio.

-If you have “after-tax” accounts that you’d like to have a financial advisor manage, you might find that your potential financial advisor wants or needs to sell your current holdings as you transfer your investments to their firm.
+You might find that your potential financial advisor wants or needs to sell your after-tax holdings in order to transfer your investments to their firm.
 This can create short-term and long-term capital gains tax consequences.

-Be sure to have your advisor project the tax consequences of transferring your investments to their firm so that you can decide if the tax cost makes sense for what you are trying to accomplish.
+Be sure to have your advisor project the tax consequences of transferring your investments to their firm so that you can decide if the tax cost makes sense.

 Is It Worth Hiring a Financial Advisor?

-Ultimately, the value of hiring a financial planner or financial advisor depends on your individual situation, but the right advisor can offer confidence, peace of mind, and help you avoid costly mistakes.
+Ultimately, the value of hiring a financial planner or financial advisor depends on your individual situation.
+The right advisor can offer confidence, peace of mind, and help you avoid costly mistakes.

-Whether you’re navigating retirement planning, trying to manage your investments, or have questions about your financial plan, an advisor can provide expert guidance tailored to your specific needs.
+Whether you’re navigating retirement planning, trying to manage your investments, an advisor can provide expert guidance tailored to your needs.

 Other Tips to Consider When Choosing a Financial Advisor